Amendments to WHS Regulations put mental health on equal footing with physical safety

 Historically, psychological safety at work in terms of things like bullying and harassment has generally sat within a Human Resources department and was linked to the Fair Work Act (Cth) 2009.

-Most states and territories (except Victoria) have implemented regulations that expands the obligations of a person conducting a business or undertaking (PCBU) to manage psychosocial hazards and psychosocial risks in the workplace in addition to physical hazards and risks.
+However, most states and territories (except Victoria) have implemented Regulations that expands the obligations of a person conducting a business or undertaking (PCBU) to manage psychosocial hazards and psychosocial risks in the workplace in addition to physical hazards and risks.

 While states and territories differ slightly in their regulations wording, what is common to all seems to be the definition of psychosocial hazards and risks.